POINT OF VIEW

-Asking Questions
+Asking questions

 Ask the silly and “obvious” questions to fully understand the problem.
 Make sure you are clear about the terminology and what is actually being said.
 For example;

 “John will be late” – how do you know that?
 Because John said he “had jobs to do before leaving”.
-Ok, so he may be late but may be early.. in fact until John is late we don’t know anything?
+Ok, so he may be late but may be early.
+In fact, until John is late we don’t know anything?

-Often the technique of “I don’t know about this product, please explain” helps to reveal how much other actually know, and their fluidity in answering will illustrate their confidence.
+Often the technique of “I don’t know about this product, please explain” helps to reveal how much others actually know, and their fluidity in answering will illustrate their confidence.
 It will also make them take a mental step back to allow you to get the answer you need.

 It is likely that you will be told things you already know.
 This is actually very useful, because it allows you to check their knowledge, and assures that they did not assume common knowledge – which is often anything but common.

 Finding the edges

 Gather as much information about the whole solution, especially what is around the edges.